pmoris/miles-subgraph-miner/README.md

 ## Purpose of the tool

-MULES is a Java tool to discover **subgraphs** (or network motifs) in a graph (or network) that are **significantly associated** with a given **set of vertices** (or nodes) of interest.
+MILES is a Java tool to discover **subgraphs** (or network motifs) in a graph (or network) that are **significantly associated** with a given **set of vertices** (or nodes) of interest.
 In other words, the goal is to search for subgraphs that are enriched in a selected subset of vertices compared to the graph as a whole.
 For more information on enriched subgraphs and how they are measured, please refer to the [statistics section](#what-is-an-enriched-subgraph-and-what-are-the-statistics-behind-it).

-MULES should work on most regular-sized biological networks with any number of selected vertices.
+MILES should work on most regular-sized biological networks with any number of selected vertices.
 Nodes can be unlabelled or (multi)-labelled.
 It can deal with a large variety of data types, ranging from regulatory gene networks to protein-protein interaction networks and many other situation where graph data arises, since it does not rely on any specific type of input data beyond edge and label mappings in a simple flat text format.

-The networks compatible with MULES can consist of various types of biological entities, such as proteins, genes, metabolites or amino acid residues, whose relation can be described through edges.
+The networks compatible with MILES can consist of various types of biological entities, such as proteins, genes, metabolites or amino acid residues, whose relation can be described through edges.
 The nodes of interest can originate from experimental results (e.g. a list of differentially expressed genes in an expression assay) or essentially any other method of delineating a subset within the network based on certain properties (e.g. the target proteins of a small molecule that is being studied).
-Given such a network and list of interesting nodes, MULES finds motifs that are significantly associated with, or enriched in, the nodes of interest.
+Given such a network and list of interesting nodes, MILES finds motifs that are significantly associated with, or enriched in, the nodes of interest.
 The retrieved subgraphs can either consist of only a topological structure (e.g. a feed-forward/back loop in a regulatory network) or they can include relevant biological labels (e.g. a self-regulating transcription factor).

 Because this enriched subgraph mining approach is not tailored to a specific type of biological network, it can accommodate a broad range of hypotheses by placing the entities under study in a network context and analysing their role within it.
 In this manner, additional information, in the form of both network structure and labels derived from various annotation sources, becomes available for inference.
 It can be seen as an extension of more standard enrichment analysis methodologies that integrates network information in order to discover novel and biologically relevant patterns among a subset of the biological entities under study.

-Note that MULES can also be used to perform regular frequent subgraph mining instead of searching for enrichment in a specific subset.
+Note that MILES can also be used to perform regular frequent subgraph mining instead of searching for enrichment in a specific subset.

 This implementation is provided for free and is intended for research purposes.
 Some bugs may be present within the software and no guarantees are given!
 The included [example datasets](#examples) are for illustrative and testing purposes.
 We would appreciate any comments, bug descriptions, suggestions or success stories regarding the tool.